llm-bible/llm-bible.github.io/_publications/zheng2024top.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.18573"}
   - {name: "Code", url: "https://github.com/DeepSoftwareAnalytics/DomainCodeBench"}
-tags: ['Efficiency and Optimization', 'Tools', 'Reinforcement Learning', 'RAG', 'Has Code', 'Prompting', 'Applications']
+tags: ['Tools', 'Efficiency and Optimization', 'Applications', 'RAG', 'Reinforcement Learning', 'Has Code', 'Prompting']
 ---
 With the rapid advancement of large language models (LLMs), extensive research has been conducted to investigate the code generation capabilities of